The estimates in this release were obtained using data from the first 25

 who have died.)

 Individuals were surveyed annually from 1979 to 1994 and biennially since

-rate of 76 percent.
-Only these individuals are included in the estimates in
+members who are still living).
+Only these individuals are included in the

-this release.
-All results are weighted using the 2010-11 survey weights that
+estimates in this release.
+All results are weighted using the 2012-13 survey

-correct for the oversampling, interview nonresponse, and permanent attrition
+weights that correct for the oversampling, interview nonresponse, and permanent

-from the survey.
-When weighted, the estimates represent all persons born in
+attrition from the survey.
+When weighted, the estimates represent all persons

-Not represented by the survey are U.S. immigrants who were born from 1957
+in 1979.
+Not represented by the survey are U.S. immigrants who were born from

 Work history data